fortian/fxa-auth-db-postgres/lib/db/schema/README.md

 1. the forward and reverse patches in `db/schema/patch-xxx-xxx.sql`
 2. update `db/patch.js` to point to the new patches

-Each forward patch should perform it's actions and finally update the `dbMetadata` to the new patch level.
+Each forward patch should perform its actions and finally update the `dbMetadata` to the new patch level.

-Every reverse patch should perform the same actions but in exactly the same reverse order, but still update the `dbMetadata` table last.
+Every reverse patch should perform the same actions but in exactly the same reverse order, but *still* update the `dbMetadata` table last.
 Also note that for this project we decided to comment out the reverse patch so that it couldn't be run accidentally.

 ## Database Table Access Order

+In principle, a grown-up, production-ready database shouldn't fail as a matter of course.
+I assume PostgreSQL doesn't randomly deadlock, though I may live to be corrected.
+Out of pessimism, Mozilla's discussion of what to do when the database comes apart in your hands is below.

 MySql tells us that we
 [should expect deadlocks to occur](https://docs.oracle.com/cd/E17952_01/refman-5.0-en/innodb-deadlocks.html) every so